Luveedu/RCS-License-Renew/README.md

 # RCS-License-Renew
-Renew Your RCS Licenses! - No.1
+Renew Your RCS Licenses! - Instant renew all licenses anytime.

 ###